A Python Love Story: Virtualenv and Hudson

 echo "**> creating virtualenv"

-This will create a virtualenv the first time the job runs on a particular slave, a virtualenv that will persist until the workspace is cleared.
+This will create a virtualenv the first time the job runs on a particular agent, a virtualenv that will persist until the workspace is cleared.
 Since we’re going to install dependencies in the virtualenv, we want to keep it around between jobs to reduce the amount of network hits to download packages.

 pip allows you to define a "requirements file" which enumerates the packages to install.
 In my example project, I defined the following requirements in a file called

-pip-requires.txt` file in the root of my source repository, I can add an additional "Execute shell" build step that does the following:
+pip-requires.txt file in the root of my source repository, I can add an additional "Execute shell" build step that does the following:

 pip install -r pip-requires.txt

+pip-requires.txt into the virtualenv!
 With the dependencies all properly installed in the virtualenv, I can now configure the remainder of my job to build my project and execute the tests.
 Pretty snazzy if you ask me!